theobald-software/theobald-software.github.io/content/_en/xtract-is/query.md

 old_url: /Xtract-IS-EN/default.aspx?pageid=query
 ---

-This chapter shows how to extract data from SAP queries.
+The following section shows how to extract data from SAP queries.
-Please drag and drop the appropriate icon from the toolbox to your data flow task.
-The connection manager is assigned to the component as shown in Chapter [Xtract IS Table](./table).
+Drag and drop the appropriate icon from the toolbox to your data flow task.
+The connection manager is assigned to the component as shown in the section [Xtract IS Table](./table).

 ![Query-01](/img/content/Query-01.png){:class="img-responsive" }